Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Binary Evolution

 The corresponding GW phase is given by

 where $\kappa\equiv \frac{(1+q)^{1/2}\alpha^3}{\pi M}$.
 If the orbit evolution is purely driven by cloud depletion, this simplifies to

-while for ordinary binary inspiral with $B=0$, the phase is $\Phi_{GR}(t)=4\pi \kappa \left[ \left(4 A t+x_0^4\right)^{5/8}-x_0^{5/2} \right]/(5A)$.
+While for ordinary binary inspiral with $B=0$, the phase is $\Phi_{GR}(t)=4\pi \kappa \left[ \left(4 A t+x_0^4\right)^{5/8}-x_0^{5/2} \right]/(5A)$.

-\paragraph{Constraint on Resonances} For outspiral, we see that $x(t)<x_0e^{Bt}$, then the cumulated orbit radius change $\Delta x<x_0 (e^{Bt}-1)$.
-Since $B=\frac{\beta}{\tau_{gw}}$, this means roughly that the fractional orbit radius change after time $\tau_{gw}$ cannot be larger than $\beta$ (using the full solution, we find this is actually a good estimation for the \textit{maximum} value of $\Delta x/x$ attainable during the outspiral), so the circular binary during such outspiral would undergo little frequency change.
-This also implies that resonance event is unlikely to take place during the outspiral.
+\paragraph{Secular Evolution} Once the companion outspirals, it will not return until a sufficient depletion of the cloud.
+To track the long-term orbit evolution, we must inspect on the full solution Eq.~\eqref{x_full}.
+For outspiral, since $x(t)<x_0e^{Bt}$, the cumulated orbit radius change $\Delta x<x_0 (e^{Bt}-1)$.
+Since $B=\frac{\beta}{\tau_{gw}(1+q)}$, this means roughly that the fractional orbit radius change after time $\tau_{gw}$ cannot be larger than $\beta$.
+We find this is actually a good estimation for the \textit{maximum} value of $(x-x_0)/x_0$ attainable during the outspiral.
+For large orbit radius Eq.~\eqref{x_full} is well approximated by

+i.e., without the exponential integrals, and for sufficiently large $x_0$ this indeed approaches to $x_0(1+\beta)$.
+Also from this approximation we can find a good estimation for the maximum time of outspiral,

+At large radius the time of outspiral can be much longer than $\tau_{gw}$, though it would still be a ``transient'' phase comparing with the subsequent inspiral.

+As a concrete example, we consider the orbit evolution around GA in scalar 211 state; the results are shown in Fig.~\ref{211_out}.
+It is seen that for large radius the timescale of outspiral can even be comparable with the timescale of the growth of 322 state, which might bring the outspiral to an early end since the 322 state decays much slower than the 211 state, though an accurate description of such processes awaits for more detailed investigations.

+\paragraph{Constraint on Resonances} Since the binary orbit during outspiral undergoes little frequency change, this also implies that resonance event is unlikely to take place during the outspiral.
 For example, the resonance between scalar 211 and 21-1 states, a hyperfine transition, is at radius

 For this transition to happen we require at least that $x_*<x_{crit}$, which translates into a maximum cloud mass before the resonance